lufixSch/auto_llama/README.md

   - txtai - Speech recognition and TTS using the txtai pipelines
 - text - Text processing tools
 - react - Small ReAct framework to make an implementation easier

+### auto_llama_cli

+Provides a simple chat CLI which can be used to interact with AutoLLaMa.
+The CLI can be accessed using the `auto-llama` command.

+Note that the command requires an argument `--config` with your config file.
+The config file should be a python file with at least a `config` variable which is an instance of `CLIConfig`.
+Refer to `example_config.py` for an example.

 ## Installation